freeradical13/freeradical13.github.io/index.md

 Some viruses may cause cancer such as the [Epstein-Barr Virus][], [Papillomavirus][], and [HTLV-I][].

+The [Ames Test][] applies a chemical to a Salmonella Typhimurium bacteria which is auxotrophic for Histidines to see if the chemical causes excessive mutations be creating mutants that are prototrophic.

 # Feedback

 [Ask a Question or Contribute][issues]